 - Billy’s Sigma = 20 + 23 + 21 + 24 + 19 + 23 = 130

 - Mike’s Sigma = 45 + 13 + 18 + 12 + 26 + 19 = 133

 So based on the sigma, you are likely to select Mike.
 Let us calculate the mean or average for both the players and figure out who stands better –

 - Mike = 133/6 = 22.16

-To begin with, for each match played we will calculate the deviation from the mean.
-For example, we know Billy’s mean is 21.67 and in his first match Billy scored 20 runs.
-Therefore deviation from mean form the 1st match is 20 – 21.67 = – 1.67.
+To begin with, for each match played, we will calculate the deviation from the mean.
+For example, we know Billy’s mean is 21.67, and in his first match, Billy scored 20 runs.
+Therefore deviation from mean from the 1st match is 20 – 21.67 = – 1.67.
 In other words, he scored 1.67 runs lesser than his average score.
-For the 2nd match it was 23 – 21.67 = +1.33, meaning he scored 1.33 runs more than his average score.
+For the 2nd match, it was 23 – 21.67 = +1.33, meaning he scored 1.33 runs more than his average score.